eic/tutorial-reconstruction-algorithms/_episodes/04-parameterizing-a-factory.md

         app);
 ```

+## Overriding parameters via the command line

-We can override it's `threshold` parameter on the command line like so:
+We can override parameters on the command line like so:

 ```bash
 eicrecon -PFunTest:threshold=12.0 in.root
 ```